Use the Transactions app to convert your transaction files to required by your accounting software file format.

 .QBJ (Quickbooks Journal Entry files)

 Banks and credit card companies provide QBO files to download transactions.
-QBO files have account details like account id, bank id, currency, ending balance and date.
+QBO files have account details like account id, bank id, currency, ending balance, and date.

 QBO file have the following transaction details:

-unique transaction id
+unique transaction ID

-Quickbooks imports .QBO files under Bank Feeds.
-As banks do not have specific accounting details for their clients, .QBO files do not have Categories or expense/income account details.
+Quickbooks imports the .QBO files under Bank Feeds.
+As banks do not have specific accounting details for their clients, the .QBO files do not have Categories or expense/income account details.
 Once transactions are imported under the Bank Feeds, Quickbooks does matching to vendor records and expense/income accounts.

-Intuit developed the IIF format for its QuickBooks products and many software packages support export in this format for transactions, sale receipts, bills, invoices and other data lists.
+Intuit developed the IIF format for its QuickBooks products and many software packages support export in this format for transactions, sale receipts, bills, invoices, and other data lists.
 As IIF is considered a "system-level" format where data are imported directly into Quickbooks data file.